medibloc/panacea-mainnet/panacea-3/upgrade-validator.md

 # Guidance for Validators

+**NOTE**:
+Currently, all validator nodes are operated by MediBloc.
+So, this guide is only for MediBloc engineers.
+If you are a full node operator, please see the [Guidance for Full Node Operators](upgrade-fullnode.md).

 ## Risks

 As a validator, performing the upgrade procedure on your consensus nodes carries a heightened risk of double-signing and being slashed.